cosmos/sdk-tutorials/b9lab-content/3-main-concepts/12-queries.md

         Reason:   "ok",
     }, nil
     ```
 Of note is that the player's move will be tested against the latest validated state of the blockchain.
-It does not test against the intermediate state being calculated when transactions are being delivered.
-Nor does it test again the potential state that would result from delivering the transactions still in the transaction pool.
+It does not test against the intermediate state being calculated as transactions are being delivered.
+Nor does it test against the potential state that would result from delivering the transactions still in the transaction pool.

 In practice, this means that a player could test their move only if the opponent's move has been included in a block.